-Those of you who have jailbroken your iOS 9.2-9.3.3 devices with the new Pangu jailbreak tool should know by now that it’s a semi-untethered jailbreak.
-This means you have to re-run the jailbreak tool every time you reboot your device, but it’s easier than one might think.
+Those of you who have jailbroken your iOS 9.2-10.2 devices with the Pangu jailbreak tool or the Yalu jailbreak tool should know by now that it’s a semi-untethered jailbreak.
+This means you have to re-run the jailbreak app from your Home screen every time you reboot your device.

 What is a semi-tether?